-- Support the use of appropriate teaching strategies by allocating resources effectively - Ensure that the school buildings and premises are best used to support successful teaching and learning - Monitor teaching and learning strategies in the light of health and safety regulations - Monitor how effective teaching and learning strategies are in terms of raising pupil attainment - policies promote good quality teaching - Monitor the effectiveness of the school's teaching and learning policies through the school self-review process.
+- Support the use of appropriate teaching strategies by allocating resources effectively - Y Ensure that the school buildings and premises are best used to support successful teaching and learning - Monitor teaching and learning strategies in the light of health and safety regulations - Monitor how effective teaching and learning strategies are in terms of raising pupil attainment - Y Ensure that staff development and performance management policies promote good quality teaching - Monitor the effectiveness of the school's teaching and learning policies through the school self-review process.
 These include reports from subject leaders and termly Headteacher's report to governors as well as a review of the in-service training sessions attended by the staff.